 Why Choose the U of A

-Fayetteville ranked third on the U.S. News & World Report 2016 Best Places to Live list
+Fayetteville ranks fifth on the U.S. News & World Report 2018 Best Places to Live list.

 Fayetteville is the third-largest city in Arkansas.
 The city has been the home of the University of Arkansas since the institution's founding in 1871.

-The University of Arkansas is "a very high research university," a formal classification that places us in the top 2% of the nation's 4,600 universities and colleges, as named by the Carnegie Foundation
+The Carnegie Foundation classifies the University of Arkansas as having “very high research activity,” a formal classification that places us among only 3 percent of the nation's top universities and colleges.

 The College of Engineering

-The College of Engineering is made up of over 3,500 students (undergraduate, masters, and doctoral) with over 100 instructional faculty.
+The College of Engineering is made up of over 4,200 students (undergraduate, masters, and doctoral) with 135 tenured and tenure-track faculty and 65 teaching and research faculty.

-8 Degree Programs are offered, including: Biological and Agricultural, Biomedical, Chemical, Civil, Computer Science & Computer Engineering, Electrical, Industrial, and Mechanical
+Eight degree programs are offered, including: Biological and Agricultural, Biomedical, Chemical, Civil, Computer Science & Computer Engineering, Electrical, Industrial, and Mechanical.

 The Department of Mechanical Engineering